Today’s Wonder of the Day was inspired by Tristan. Tristan Wonders, “Why are the galapagos islands?” Thanks for WONDERing with us, Tristan!

-The Galápagos Islands are officially a province of the country of Ecuador.
-They’re also a national park and a biological marine reserve.
-The group consists of 15 main islands, 3 small islands and over 100 rocks and tiny islands.
-Altogether, the islands add up to over 3,000 square miles of land spread over 17,000 square miles of ocean!
+The Galápagos Islands are an archipelago.
+That's a group or cluster of islands.
+The group is made up of 15 main islands, 3 small islands, and over 100 rocks and tiny islands.
+Altogether, there are 3,000 square miles of land.
+The islands are spread over 17,000 square miles of ocean!

 Compared to much of Earth, the Galápagos Islands are fairly young.
 In fact, active volcanoes are still adding to the youngest islands in the group.

 About 25,000 people live in the Galápagos Islands.
 They’re not the only residents, though.
 The islands are known for the wildlife that calls them home.

 The Galápagos Islands are home to a large number of unique species.
 That’s largely thanks to the small numbers of natural predators and humans who live there.
 What animals can you find on these islands?
 Marine iguanas, land iguanas, lava lizards, geckos, and snakes, just to name a few!